FAQs: Winter Shelter

 BC Housing is the provincial agency responsible for funding shelter operations and enters into operating agreements with service providers to do so.

-The winter shelter will be located at 971 Cumberland Road at McKenzie Avenue, in a light industrial area near the Operations Centre (Public Works Yard.)
+The winter shelter is located at 971 Cumberland Road at McKenzie Avenue, in a light industrial area near the Operations Centre (Public Works Yard.)
 City Council has allowed this use temporarily until April 2025.

 No. This property was recently acquired by the City based on its proximity to the Operations Centre for potential future expansion.